damolinx/vscode-macros/README.md

     main()
     ```

 3. From the [Command Palette](https://code.visualstudio.com/api/references/contribution-points#contributes.commands), use the **Macros: Run Active Editor as Macro** command to execute your macro.
-Alternatively, on `untitled`, `javascript` or `*.macro.js`, editors, use the run and debug buttons will be available on the editor title bar.
+Alternatively, on *untitled*, `javascript` or `typescript` editors, or those with `*.macro.js` or `*.macro.ts` names, use the equivalent run and debug buttons available on the editor title bar.

    <p align=center>
      <img width="400" alt="Macro editor showing Run Macro button" src="https://github.com/user-attachments/assets/53f36963-d754-4b83-912d-689d5e200f17" />